Merlion Programme 2026

 Merlion Project

-The Embassy of France in Singapore and the Singaporean institution participating in the project agree to allocate funds for at least one stay in France or Singapore each year.
-However, please note that the Embassy of France in Singapore and Singaporean partners reserve the right to decide the amount allocated to each project each year, even if the maximum amount has not been fully utilised.
+The Embassy of France in Singapore and the Singaporean institution participating in the project agree to allocate funds for at least one stay in France or in Singapore each year.

 The financial participation of an industrial partner is strongly encouraged.